javandres/bultti-ui/CONTRIBUTING.md

 - Use `<button>` element when you have an element which the user interacts with through clicking (never use eg. `<div>` unless necessary).
 - Use `{}` for empty objects
 - Use `''` for empty strings
+- Avoid using `any` type as much as you can.
+Only use it if you have to.
+For example when using useQueryData hook, give it a return type

 ### Typescript